starrchen/tunr_sinatra/readme.md

   - We have talked about CRUD operations as covering most of what we want to do with data: Create, Read, Update, and Destroy.

   - You want to allow your user means to perform these four operations on the artists in your database.
-We will do this by defining seven routes:
+In this section you will define seven routes for artists which allow your user to perform these actions:

     1. Index (index all artists) - GET "/artists"